-- 1. Attend June MCSL coaches' meeting. - 2.
+- 1. Attend pre-season Coaches Clinic and Safe Sport presentation (usually held in May). - 2.
 Know MCSL meet events and eligibility criteria. - 3.
 Know rules for scratch meetings. - 4.
 Plan cheers and psyche-ups that are consistent with good sportsmanship. - 5.
 Review MCSL swim meet rules which are found in the MCSL Handbook.